Rohan-Ramm/Chatbot-Comparison-Tool/README.md

 ## About
 This is a tool for comparing various Large Language Models.
 Simply ask a question and select a model and you will recieve the model's answer.
 Answers will be less than 50 characters and purely text.
 ## Provided Models
-- Model 1
+  - GPT-4.1
-- Model 2
+  - DeepSeek-R1
-- Model 3
+  - Gemini Flash Preview
 ## Dependencies
 ### Frontend
 1. npm install